bitsofcotton/bitsofcotton/README-shadow.md

 This doesn't directly mean all of the concept is spoiled, the concepts itself is valid if Ockham's razor is valid in theoretically and numerically on my machine.
 Whether all of the concept is valid or not with Ockham's razor condition is obscure, so if there exists a pillar enough beat with Ockham's razor concept, our world also be obscure.
 But with the condition them causes only the status out of the concept shall exists, and by effection from them isn't thought if they doesn't observed.
 If we don't mind the structure of the concepts, the structure we have strongly depends on order the status observed, if we rethink the structure, they will be reduced.

+So my machine with some suspicious prediction result means the status out of the status length effects with the condition statistically illegal, non continuous, even no stable invariants defined in the range.